rikingurditta/csc494/questions for alec.md

 - you suggested using gradient descent instead of Newton's method
 - paper suggests using "barrier-aware projected Newton", are you saying replace this with gradient descent?
+  - don't use newton's method, but still need line search
+  - suggested looking at alg 9.2 in boyd to get an idea of backtracking line search

 - is the idea to do gradient descent but using the filters for intersections and inversions that they suggest to use wihin the line search?
 (4.4)
+  - don't need fancy filters, just need our energy to go to $\infty$ for intersections

+## How will autodiff deal with branches?